-Organic farming and food production is becoming more popular and more profitable year on year, and the amount of organic food sold in many countries just keeps rising.
+Organic farming and food production is becoming more popular and more profitable year on year, and the amount of organic food sold in the UK and in many other countries just keeps rising.
 This is partially a result of concern for the safety of common pesticides and the desire to encourage kinder, more environmentally friendly food production techniques.
 But is this really the best way to do it?

 As trendy (and tasty) as organic food can be, it isn’t always better for your health or even more environmentally sustainable.
 It is a case of considering each purchase and the origin of each food separately.

 However, we can give you a few general guidelines on the real benefits and even a few negatives about eating organic.